 • Senior(s)-led groups/projects

-The senior(s)-led category was added in 2024 to recognize senior(s)-led groups that help build safe communities and acknowledge their contributions to the reduction of violence or the experience of seniors who experience violence in the Toronto.
+The senior(s)-led category was added in 2024 to recognize senior(s)-led groups that help build safe communities and to acknowledge their contributions to the reduction of violence or the experience of seniors who experience violence in the City of Toronto.

-The award recipients were honoured during an in-person ceremony on June 13, 2024.
-Recipients received a commemorative scroll and a $1,500 award to support their innovative approaches to addressing safety within their local communities.
+The award recipients will be honoured during an in-person ceremony on Thursday September 25, 2025.
+Recipients will receive a commemorative certificate and a $1,500 award to continue their work to help improve community safety.

 The Mayor’s Community Safety Awards is a longstanding partnership between the City of Toronto and Toronto Police Service.